scriptingstudio/get-inputparam/README.md

 | $3 | Input arguments, i.e. `"${@}"`. | Mandatory |

 #### Output:
 Variables named by parameters.
-If an output variable is assigned `true` that means it is called in command line and the parameter does not have a predefined value.
+If an output variable is assigned value `true` that means the parameter is called in command line and it did not have a predefined value.

 #### Error messages:
 | Reason | Message |